 2013 11 91.6% 92% 63.6%

-Approximately 40 students are enrolled in the program with an estimated 85% graduation rate during the 2012-2013.
+Approximately 40 students were enrolled in the program with an estimated 75% graduation rate during the 2013-2014.
 Average completion rate is typically higher and ranges between 85% and 100%.
-The Program accepts a variable number of students each year, but is typically 24-30 with 50% in each emphasis.
+The Program accepts a variable number of students each year, but is typically 24-30 with 50% in each emphasis - meaning 12 school counseling candidates.
 Eighty percent of accepted students graduate in the expected time period, two years for full-time students.
 Courses accommodate only full-time students.
+When a student graduates from this program, he or she is able to enter the workforce at the MA + 45 level at any school district in Washington.

 *for students seeking job placement